-Often, with games in the New England area being played in late November, December and March, I find myself constantly having to remind goalkeepers to keep warm.
+Often, with games in the New England area being played in late November, December and March, I find myself constantly having to remind goalkeepers to keep warm in cold temperatures.
 This applies to practices and games and if you are the starting goalkeeper or are sitting on the bench.

 Goalkeepers, more than any other position, have to keep their core body temperature up as they may have periods of inactivity.

 A drop in the core temperature of the human body can result in numb hands and slow coordination – Obviously detrimental effects for goalkeepers.

 Use all necessary warm clothing to start the session.
 Layers are key with a water proof jacket as the top half layer.

 Any practice on a cold day should should be high tempo meaning that goalkeepers may need to shed layers.
 Be ready to add back on to these layers if / when the practice tempo slows down. i.e. – game play at the end.